 Our school behaviour matrix is a visual tool that outlines the expectations of behaviours we expect all students and staff to learn, practice and demonstrate.
-They allow us to teach proactively and to provide students and parents with a positive message about behaviours for learning at school.
+They allow us to teach

 In addition to our school expectations, our affective curriculum is informed by the General Capabilities in the Australian Curriculum.
 The General Capabilities encompass the knowledge, skills, behaviours, and dispositions that, together with curriculum content in each learning area and the cross-curriculum priorities, will assist students to live and work successfully in the twenty-first century.